MarkBishopUcas/Personal-Portfolio/README.md

 * Random - Python's built-in library for generating random numbers, used in the random password generator and battle simulator.

-* Time - Python's built-in module for working with time, used to manage time in the todo list manager.

 ## Current Features
 ---
 * A main menu to select between different projects and applications.